What You’ll Learn 🖥️

 Cameras selector

-It will display the available cameras to select the right one.
+The system will display the list of available cameras so you can select the appropriate one.

 Image settings